m-a-d-n-e-s-s/madness/doc/tutorial/tutorial.md

   - Tips, tricks, and pitfalls
     - binding process+threads to sockets
     - avoid fast malloc libraries if using MPI
+* an overview of the MADNESS parallel runtime sufficient to develop numerical applications; [RJH]
-* using the MADNESS chemistry applications.
-[Florian, Hannes, Adrian]
+* developing new applications using the numerical and chemistry APIS; [All of us]
-  - moldft
-  - molresponse
+  - overview of basic concepts and the numerical API [RJH]
+  - hello world in the numerical API [RJH]
-  - all the other codes
+  - overview of the chemistry API [Florian]
+  - a simple Hartree-Fock program

 ## Downloading

 From github --- how